Jason Byrne (comedian)

 Jason Byrne (born 25 February 1972) is an Irish stand-up comedian.

 In August 2008, he made his twelfth Edinburgh Festival Fringe appearance.
 Byrne previously presented a mid-morning radio show on Phantom FM as well as a comedy chat show The Jason Byrne Show featuring P. J. Gallagher, and a comedy panel show called The Byrne Ultimatum on RTÉ Two.
 He created and starred in a radio show also called The Jason Byrne Show from 2010 to 2012 on BBC Radio 2.
 The second series was awarded a Gold Sony Radio Award for Best Comedy.

 In 2018, he published The Accidental Adventures of Onion O'Brien, a series of books about a young boy growing up in Ireland who has constant bad luck.
 The book is based on Byrne's childhood.

 Personal life

-Byrne was born in Dublin, in the suburb of Ballinteer.
-Byrne was married to Brenda from 2004 until 2018 and has 2 children.
+Byrne was born on 25 February 1972 in Dublin, in the suburb of Ballinteer.
+Byrne was married to Brenda from 2004 until 2018 and has two children.